Moses Storm

-Moses Jacob Storm (born May 6, 1990, in Kalamazoo, Michigan, United States) is an American writer, actor, comedian, and performance artist who has appeared in film, television and radio.
+Moses Jacob Storm (born May 6, 1990) is an American writer, actor, comedian, and performance artist who has appeared in film, television and radio.

 Early life

 Moses Storm was born in Kalamazoo, Michigan, and is one of five children.
 Raised by his parents on a converted Greyhound bus, he and his siblings primarily received homeschooling from their mother.

-During his early years, Storm's family was part of a non-denominational religious sect led by his uncle, known as "The Way."
+During his early years, Storm's family was part of a non-denominational religious sect led by his uncle, Michael Woroniecki, known as "The Way."
 They traveled from town to town, preaching at state fairs and music festivals.

 Storm attended one semester of community college for video production but left to pursue performing in Los Angeles.
 After initially taking a cleaning job in the city, Storm became a comedian when he recognized his talent and passion for the craft."

 Career

 Comedy

 Storm is an alumnus of the UCB Theatre and currently hosts a live program called Trifecta alongside Ify Nwadiwe and Christian Spicer at the UCB Theatre Sunset venue.
 He co-hosted and produced a bimonthly show on the Nerdist stage at Meltdown Comics called This Show is Your Show!, which LA Weekly in their "Best Of" section as "Best Comedy Show".

 Storm has performed stand-up on Last Comic Standing and Conan.
 He accompanied Conan O'Brien, as well as Ron Funches, Laurie Kilmartin, and Flula Borg on select dates for O'Brien's limited "Conan & Friends: An Evening of Stand-Up and Investment Tips" tour in late 2018.
 Storm has also performed alongside Jo Firestone at the Toronto Comedy Festival for SiriusXM's JFL42 program.
 In the same year, Storm performed a show at The Kennedy Center and at the 2018 SF Sketchfest in shows with Fred Armisen and Jacqueline Novak.

 On January 20, 2022, Storm debuted in his own comedy special on HBO Max, "Trash White," produced by Conan O'Brien.

-Storm recited a monologue for The Moth titled "It Pays to Be Poor". and was awarded the title of The Moth GrandSLAM Champion.
+Storm recited a monologue for The Moth titled "It Pays to Be Poor" and was awarded the title of The Moth GrandSLAM Champion.